KittyGiraudel/sass-guidelines/index.md

 # Mixins

 Mixins are one of the most used features from the whole Sass language.
 They are the key to re-usability and DRY components.
-And for good reason: mixins allow authors to define styles that cazn be re-used throughout the stylesheet without needing to resort to non-semantic classes such as `.float-left`.
+And for good reason: mixins allow authors to define styles that can be re-used throughout the stylesheet without needing to resort to non-semantic classes such as `.float-left`.

 They can contain full CSS rules and pretty much everything that is allowed anywhere in a Sass document.
 They can even take arguments in just as functions.
 Needless to say possibilities are endless.